What has changed – Underused Housing Tax (UHT)

 Changes starting with the 2022 calendar year

-- The original minimum penalty for individuals and corporations would be reduced
+- The original minimum penalty for individuals and corporations has been reduced

 - You may need to amend a return you previously filed and file additional new return(s) for a residential property

-- For UHT purposes, certain residential condominium units would be removed from the definition of residential property
+- For UHT purposes, certain residential condominium units have been removed from the definition of residential property

 - Refer to: Prescribed residential property